tonyschick/tonyschick.github.io/_posts/2016-05-20-Bulk-Downloading-From-FOIA-Online.md

 I've tried it on a few of our past big requests, and it's worked well.

-If you try and and spot any problems, let me know.
+If you try it and spot any problems, let me know.